downshift-js/downshift/src/hooks/useMultipleSelection/README.md

   depeding on the requirements.
 More info on [`keyNavigationPrevious`](#keynavigationprevious).
 - `Backspace`: Removes the last selected item from selection.
 It always performs this action on a non-input element.
-If the `dropdown` is a `combobox` the text cursor of the `input` must be at the start of the `input` and not highlight any text in order for the removal to work.
+But if the `dropdown` is a `combobox`, the text cursor of the `input` must be at the start of the `input` and not highlight any text in order for the removal to work.
+In other words, you cannot remove characters and selected items with `Backspace` at the same time.

 #### Item